Info & FAQ

 The Bachelor of Music Degree in Performance is considered a “professional” degree because it provides the opportunity for intensive study in general musicianship in addition to mastery in the major performance area – brass, guitar, percussion, piano, voice, or woodwinds.
 Students learn from dedicated artist teachers who maintain active schedules of creative professional activity.

-The BM Emphasis in Music Technology degree is the only such degree offered by institutions of higher learning in the state of West Virginia.
+The Bachelor of Music in Music Technology degree is the only such degree offered by institutions of higher learning in the state of West Virginia.
 Students learn in state-of-the-art facilities with experienced and dedicated instructors.
 The foundation of the degree combines study in general musicianship with advanced experience in recording, mixing, and electronic music.

 WLU Recording Studio